-This premium heart rate band transmits real-time heart rate data over ANT+ and Bluetooth connectivity, giving you ample training options.
-You can consistently receive accurate heart rate on your Garmin devices, online training apps such as Zwift, or compatible fitness equipment at the gym.
+Garmin HRM Pro transmits real-time heart rate data over ANT+ and Bluetooth connectivity, giving you ample training options.
+It enables you to track heart rate 24/7 on compatible Garmin devices, online training apps, and fitness equipment at the gym.

 In addition to heart rate, the HRM Pro captures running dynamics that can help you improve your form.
 That includes vertical oscillation, ground contact time, stride length, vertical ratio, and more.
-This device can store heart rate data during swimming or other activities while your watch is out of range, then sends that data to your watch once the activity is finished.
+This device can store heart rate data during swimming or other activities while your Garmin wearable is out of range, then sends that data to your wearable once the activity is finished.

 - ANT+ and Bluetooth connectivity

-Best armband: The Scosche Rhythm Plus 2.0 Heart Rate Monitor
+Best armband: Scosche Rhythm Plus 2.0 Heart Rate Monitor

 The Scosche Rhythm+ 2.0 is hyper-accurate, comfortable, easily connected, sturdy, and stylish.
-This armband's patented optical sensor technology utilizes green and yellow LEDs to measure blood flow for a highly accurate reading that works with all skin tones.
+This armband's patented optical sensor technology utilizes green and yellow LEDs to measure blood flow for a highly accurate reading.
 A built-in accelerometer further assists in providing accurate measurements.

 This heart rate monitor works with smartphones, smartwatches, and fitness equipment and has a 100-foot wireless range.
-Its dual-mode radio transmits to ANT+ and Bluetooth devices.
+It offers ANT+ and Bluetooth connectivity.
 It features a rechargeable battery that provides up to 24 hours of workout time between charges.
 A compact charger and charging cord are included.